bnuLyndon/PySNV/README.rst

 Parameters

 ``--sample1``: Path to single-end sample or first paired-end sample.
+Fasta, fastq or gz files are supported.

 ``--sample2`` (optional): Path to the second paired-end sample.